 IRI Spokesperson: available to speak to media on as needed basis reinforcing goals and mission of IRI in general.

-Innovation Growth Council: promotes membership in the Institute, investigates the eligibility of new prospects and recommends to the Board those considered desirable for invitation to membership
+IRI Growth Council: promotes membership in the Institute, investigates the eligibility of new prospects and recommends to the Board those considered desirable for invitation to membership

 Nominating Committee: solicits nominations for Vice Chairman and new members of the Board of Directors and determines nominees’ willingness to serve.